NotADucc/osrs-hiscores-scrape/README.md

 # Logging
-A logger (and progressbar) is used to report progress.
-A "done" message is logged once processing is complete.
+Several log messages and progressbar is used to report progress.